 $$y_{ijk} = \beta_1 x_{1ijk} + \sum\alpha_i x_{2i} + \sum\lambda_j x_{3j} + \sum\nu_{ij} x_{4ij} + \epsilon_{ijk} $$

-Here x2i is a dummy variable for site to capture spatial omitted confounders, x3j is a dummy variable for time to capture temporal omitted variables and x4ij is a dummy variable that combines site and time in order to capture spatio-temporal omitted variables.
-It is possible that the first two are not needed and only the spatio-temporal fixed effect is necessary, which would increase efficiency.
+Here x2i is a dummy variable for site to capture spatial omitted confounders, x3j is a dummy variable for time to capture temporal omitted variables and x4ij is a dummy variable that combines site and time to capture spatiotemporal omitted variables.
+It is possible that the first two are not needed and only the spatiotemporal fixed effect is necessary, which would increase efficiency.
 Regardless, this style of model can consume degrees of freedom rapidly.
-For this reason, a more efficient correlated random effects approach can also be used.
-Here is a model using the group mean covariate desigWe n analogous to the fixed effect version, although we note that terms capturing spatial and temporal omitted confounders might again not be necessary (and, indeed, if they are 0, then we can conclude that OVB is unimportant at these levels).
+For this reason, a more efficient correlated random effects approach can also be used (see SI Appendix 2

-yijk=β0+β1xijk+β2xi+β3xj+β4xixj+δi+δj+δij+ϵijk

-$$y_{ijk} = \beta_0 + \beta_1 x_{ijk} + \beta_2 \bar{x_i} + \beta_3 \bar{x_j} + \beta_4 \bar{x_i} \bar{x_j} + \delta_i + \delta_j + \delta_{ij} + \epsilon_{ijk} $$

-Here the \delta terms are random effects for site, time, and site:time, although, again, some of these could be unnecessary depending on relevant sources of residual variation.

 The implementation of the multiple plots within sites sampled over time brings up one additional issue that could be relevant for omitted variable bias - the question of whether plots should be fixed or randomized each time a site is sampled.
 There are some practical logistical considerations here - it might not be possible to permanently mark or otherwise revisit plots.
 As such, the above model should be adequate with the assumption that plots are re-randomized at each sampling interval.
 Fixed plots, however, provide two advantages.
 First, with respect to omitted variable bias, we know that variation in a driver within a site likely correlates with many other within-site drivers.
 For example, cooler plots within a site in the intertidal might happen to be shaded by a nearby boulder.
 With fixed sites, we can add a plot effect into our models to potentially cope with plot-level OVB.
 Second, for other time series models, fixed plots have the advantage of greater power to detect change, as, even with a random effect, we can remove variation due to plot from our residual error term for hypothesis tests (Urquhart and Kincaid 1999).
 We emphasize that it is a balancing act, however, as fixed plots can lead to a lower sample size due to logistical considerations in many environments, and direct readers to other explorations of this topic (see Gomes 2022 for an excellent jumping off point).